- Optimal Thinking

 We have zero issue coming up with things we want to do that we think we can disrupt in a major way.
 The challenge is always to focus to the very few that deserve all of our energy.
 And we’ve always done that, and we’re continuing to do that.

-If you would like to nominate a well-known leader for a thinking analysis, feel free to include them in your comments below.
+Feel free to nominate a well-known leader for a thinking analysis in the comments below.